CanDIG/federated-learning/README.md

 - no `-e`: Will look for an `./experiment` directory
 - no `-s`: Will not put all of the data into one dataset

-## Development
+## Contributing

-To run more existing services alongside Katsu, add the services to the `docker-compose.yml` file (as well as the `configure_docker_compose.py` file) and add their default configuration variables to `.default.env`.
+Currently, the federated-learning services have only been run on clinical data stored in Katsu.
+To add more data services, add the services to the `docker-compose.yml` file (as well as the `configure_docker_compose.py` file) and add their default configuration variables to `.default.env`.
+You may also wish to add ingestion scripts to the `ingestion-scripts` subdirectory.

+All experiment-specific source code should go in the `experiments` subdirectory.